 2010-11: Alexander Wennberg made the jump from Boo IF in Sweden’s Division 2 to the Djurgarden club in elite juniors.
 In 40 games for the Djurgarden U18 team he scored 11 goals with 23 assists.
 In five playoff games he had 1 goal with 2 assists and 2 penalty minutes as Djurgarden advanced to the U18 finals.

 2012-13: Wennberg spent his first season in Swedish pro hockey as an 18-year-old, skating in 46 games for Djurgarden, which had been demoted from the Elitserien to Allsvenskan.
 Including Colorado’s Gabriel Landeskog, who spent time with the club during the NHL lockout, Djurgarden featured several teenagers.
 Wennberg was the team’s fourth-leading scorer, scoring 14 goals with 18 assists in 46 games, and was plus-10 with 14 penalty minutes.
 In three Kval playoff games he had 3 assists.
-Playing for Sweden’s silver medal U20 team at the 2013 World Junior Championship he scored 2 goals with 1 assist and was plus-two in six games.
+Playing for Sweden’s silver medal U20 team at the 2013 World Junior Championship he scored 2 goals with 1 assist and was plus-2 in six games.
 In April he signed a two-year contract to play for Frolunda in the Elitserien.
-Wennberg was ranked fifth amongst European skaters in Central Scouting’s final rankings prior to the 2013 NHL Draft.
+Wennberg was ranked fifth amongst European skaters in Central Scouting’s final rankings and was selected by Columbus in the first round (14th overall) in the 2013 NHL Draft.

-A tall and rangy player who has turned three-zone into his calling card.
-Alex has nice, soft hands and a sense for when the time’s ripe for a pass or a shot.
+Wennberg is a tall and rangy player who has turned three-zone into his calling card.
+He has nice, soft hands and a sense for when the time’s ripe for a pass or a shot.
 He displays good anticipation and in-game intelligence.
-Despite a still somewhat lanky frame, Alex has some good wheels and strong side-to-side movement.
-Doesn’t hesitate to throw the body around and plays with a sense of great responsibility for his defensive duties.
-A player who can compliment all sorts of line-mates.
+Despite a still somewhat lanky frame, Wennberg has some good wheels and strong side-to-side movement.
+He doesn’t hesitate to throw the body around and plays with a sense of great responsibility for his defensive duties.
+He compliments all sorts of line-mates.
 His frame is the type that looks like it could house another 20-30 pounds within the next five years.
-He has already played 50 games of pro hockey in a men’s league and spent this past year making top 6 offensive contributions.
-Alex is the type of kid who can do a little bit of everything while also playing with a chip on his shoulder.
-Heading to Frolunda of the SEL for the 13/14 season.
+Wennberg played full-time minutes in Sweden's elite league as a teenager.